-Many of the heroes featured on the programs are children, which raises these two questions:
+Many of the heroes featured on the programs are children, which raises these 2 questions:

 It is true that most school-age children are taught about emergency services.
-Children who live in areas where the service is available usually learn about 9-1-1 before they learn their own telephone numbers.
+Children who live in areas where the service is available usually learn medical emergency phone numbers before they learn their own.
 Elementary school classes often visit local fire stations to learn fire prevention and safety tips.
 Many resources and curriculum guides are available to schools and local agencies.

 However, children learn best when their lessons are reinforced at home.
 There are a number of steps parents can take to teach their children the appropriate actions to take in an emergency situation.

 It's usually easy for kids to understand the difference between a real emergency and a perceived emergency, like a lost pair of favored jeans.
 Accidents can happen at any time though in most cases, an adult is around to help out.
 When that moment happens and there is no one else around, it is important for them to understand how to call for help.

-Help can be in the form of finding the nearest adult, or by calling for medical help by using 9-1-1.
+Help can be in the form of finding the nearest adult, or by using a phone to call for emergency medical help.
 Let your child know an adult will pick up and walk them through what they need to do.
 Teach them to keep a clear head and take note of where they are.
 If someone is seriously injured, this information is invaluable to getting help.

-On the flip side, children should know that calling 9-1-1 is for emergencies only and not for prank calls.
+On the flip side, children should know that calling an emergency number is for emergencies only and not for prank calls.
 If they make prank calls, someone else may be delayed in getting help when they really need it.
 Help them understand they will not get in trouble for calling if they are unsure if they need help.
 In cases like this, it is better to be safe than sorry.
 If they call an emergency service by mistake, they should remain on the line to let the dispatcher know that the call was a mistake.